 The Student Services are centrally located among the contiguous campuses.
 We offer campus specific as well as consortial-wide programs, support and services to augment and enhance the students’ academic and psycho-social needs.
+The Division of Student Affairs recognizes and values the diverse backgrounds, life experiences, assets and aspirations of our students and are intentional in our efforts to serve all respectfully and with cultural competence.

 The Office of the Vice President for Student Affairs (VPSA) is the central office for the TCCS and seeks opportunities to develop collaborative programming that contribute to better experiences for students.